DFE-Digital/teacher-services-tech-docs/source/operating-a-service/incident-playbook.html.md

 3. Report on the incident as part of the A3 report to the Teacher Services Board.
 4. If this was a P1, update the previously created Major incident report with any lessons learnt.
 See [Reporting a Major incident](https://educationgovuk.sharepoint.com/:w:/r/sites/TeacherServices/Shared%20Documents/Incidents/Reporting%20an%20Incident%20as%20a%20Major%20Incident.docx?d=w20b0829dd7884ecf8db8ea587d416fb6&csf=1&web=1&e=nyb9tL)

 You might want to consider doing a retro for any services involved in the incident as well, to ensure all lessons are learnt.
-You could also share your findings on the wider Teacher Services Slack channel or in Show and tell to help others better address or avoid incidents in future.
+You could also share your findings on the wider Schools Digital Teams channel or in Show and tell to help others better address or avoid incidents in future.